 Gasteig Cultural Center

-The core design idea is a broad transparent ribbon that extends along the entire length of the architectural volume, opening the Gasteig up to the city and forming a contrast to the monolithic and mineral-like character of the existing building.
-Acting like a glazed bridge, the ribbon – the so-called “Kulturbühne” (Cultural Stage) – connects the existing building parts, extending both horizontally and vertically through all the sections of the Gasteig.
+Following the idea of “ONE” Gasteig, the new Culture Stage extends both horizontally and vertically as a spatial continuum through all the sections of the Gasteig.
 The Cultural Stage functions simultaneously as a circulation node, foyer, exhibition space and an event area.
-Regardless of its use, the Cultural Stage gives each element its own individual identity, be it the Philharmonic, the Carl Orff Auditorium, the library or the adult education centre.
+It provides both visitors and staff with clear orientations and short routes between all of the building’s functions.
+Regardless of its use, the Cultural Stage gives each element its own locational anchoring and individual identity, be it the Philharmonic, the Carl Orff Auditorium, the library or the Munich Volkshochschule (Centre of Further Education – MVHS).